jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews12.md

 # Hebrews 12

 ## Overview:
 The author encourages his audience by urging them to throw everything that is hindering them by realizing they are surrounded by all those great men of faith from chapter 11.
 Even in God's discipline there is much to be encouraged by.
 True sons of God endure his discipline and ought to live in peace with another.
-Lastly, he compares Mount Sinai, where Moses and Israelites approached with much fear and trembling, to Mount Zion, which the author describes with thousands of angels in joyful asssembly.
+Lastly, he compares Mount Sinai, where Moses and Israelites approached with much fear and trembling, to Mount Zion, which the author describes with thousands of angels in joyful assembly.
 His conclusion is that we give God acceptable worship.

 #### v.1
->Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and **let us run** with persevearance the race marked out for us.
+>Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and **let us run** with perseverance the race marked out for us.

 He stands with us at the starting-point, and earnestly says to us, not ‘Run,’ but, ‘Let us run.’
 The apostle himself is at our side as a runner.
 #spurgeon